SaintKiri/charToNATOAlph/README.md

 ```
 java charTONATOAlph.java
 ```
-and start typing your letters.
+3. Start typing your letters.
-3. Finish typing by pressing enter
+4. Finish typing by pressing enter

 # Features:
 - Spaces will be translated as a new line